 Senior Director of Programs and Operations

 Somayeh is the Director of Operations of the Islamic Scholarship Fund, ISF.
-She has an B.A. in architectural design from the University of Berkeley.
+She has an B.A. in architectural design from the University of California, Berkeley.
 Prior to accepting her position at ISF, she was the Principal of Farsi Andeesheh School at the Islamic Cultural Center of Northern California.
 She has been an active member of the Muslim community for over 15 years.
 She speaks three languages and enjoys volunteering with non-profits, yoga, painting, reading, cooking, hiking and biking with her two daughters and husband.

 Director of Film Grant

 Iman Zawahry was born in Panama City, Florida in 1980.
 To get through the mundane and interesting societal norms of Panama City, Iman and her friends used movies and their young imagination to pass the time.
 They created spoof productions of the Arsenio Hall show and 90210, complete with full commercial breaks in between.
 In 1998, she moved to Gainesville, FL to attend the University of Florida where she received a BA in Religion and Near Eastern Languages and Cultures.
 Upon graduation Iman worked with Bridges TV, the first American Muslim Television network, as a free-lance journalist.
 In 2006 Iman attended Florida State University Film School and directed three short films, of which “Tough Crowd” was awarded an Academy of Television Arts and Sciences Student Emmy Award and the Ft.
 Lauderdale International Film Festival Award of Merit.
 “Tough Crowd” has also been accepted to over 15 film festivals around the country.
 In 2008 Iman was awarded the Princess Grace Award and is in currently finishing her fourth film in the fall.
 Iman is ISF’s first Film Scholarship Recipient.